knc6/knc6/README.md

 ### Hi there 👋

+My name is Kamal Choudhary.
+I am a research scientist at the National Institute of Standards and Technology, Maryland, USA.

+My research interests are focused on atomistic materials design using classical, quantum, and machine learning methods.
+In particular, I have developed JARVIS database and tools (https://jarvis.nist.gov/) that hosts publicly available datasets for millions of material properties.

 ![](https://komarev.com/ghpvc/?username=knc6)
 <!--
 **knc6/knc6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.